Pentaquark: 2019 LHCb results

 On 26 March 2019, the LHCb collaboration announced the discovery of a new pentaquark, based on observations that passed the 5-sigma threshold, using a dataset that was many times larger than the 2015 dataset.

 Designated Pc(4312)+ (Pc+ identifies a charmonium-pentaquark while the number between parenthesis indicates a mass of about 4312 MeV), the pentaquark decays to a proton and a J/ψ meson.
 The analyses revealed additionally that the earlier reported observations of the Pc(4450)+ pentaquark actually were the average of two different resonances, designated Pc(4440)+ and Pc(4457)+.
 Understanding this will require further study.

+2022 LHCb results

+On 5 July 2022, the LHCb collaboration announced the discovery of a further new pentaquark, with a significance of 15-sigma.
+Designated PψsΛ(4338)0, its composition is described as udscc̅, representing the first confirmed pentaquark containing a strange quark.

 Applications

 The discovery of pentaquarks will allow physicists to study the strong force in greater detail and aid understanding of quantum chromodynamics.
 In addition, current theories suggest that some very large stars produce pentaquarks as they collapse.
 The study of pentaquarks might help shed light on the physics of neutron stars.